electricimp/Usb/README.md

 #### read(data, onComplete)
 Read data through this endpoint.
-Throw an exception if EP is closed, has incompatible type or already busy
+Throw an exception if EP is closed, has incompatible type or already busy.

+Sets an upper limit of five seconds for any command to be processed for the bulk endpoint according to the [electric imps documentation](https://electricimp.com/docs/resources/usberrors/#stq=&stp=0).

 | Parameter 	 | Data Type | Default | Description |
 | -------------- | --------- | ------- | ----------- |